mrmeku/rules_typescript/tools/taze/README.rst

 Setup
 -----

-Running Gazelle with Bazel
+Running Taze with Bazel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use Gazelle in a new project, add the following to the BUILD or BUILD.bazel
+To use Taze in a new project, add the following to the BUILD or BUILD.bazel
 file in the root directory of your repository:

 .. code:: bzl

-  load("@io_bazel_rules_go//go:def.bzl", "gazelle")
+  load("@io_bazel_rules_go//go:def.bzl", "taze")

-  gazelle(
+  taze(
-      name = "gazelle",
+      name = "taze",
       prefix = "github.com/example/project",
   )